Skip to content

 TerminalOptions.name string ❌ Terminal name.
 Defaults to terminal-<index>.

 TerminalOptions.initialPath string ❌ Working directory for the terminal.
-Relative to project root if starts with ./.
+See Path Resolution below.
 Defaults to project root.

 TerminalOptions.shellPath string ❌ Custom shell executable.
 Defaults to VS Code default shell.